 Minerals Management Service FY2008 Approp.
-FY2009 Request

-Royalty and Offshore Minerals Management

-- OCS Lands (OEMM) 161.3 164.0

-- Royalty Management (MRM) 81.7 86.0

-- General Administration 47.5 51.0

-- Gross, Royalty and Offshore Minerals Management 290.5 301.0

-- Use of Receipts and Cost Recovery Fees -135.7 -146.7

-Total, Royalty and Offshore Minerals Management Appropriations 154.8 154.3

-Oil Spill Research 6.3 6.1
+FY2009 Request -Gross, Royalty and Offshore Minerals Management 290.5 301.0 -Use of Receipts and Cost Recovery Fees -135.7 -146.7 Total, Royalty and Offshore Minerals Management Appropriations 154.8 154.3 Oil Spill Research 6.3 6.
+Administrative Provisions State Royalty Administrative Cost Deduction -43.0 Total Appropriations 8.
+160.4

-Administrative Provisions

-- State Royalty Administrative Cost Deduction -43.0

-Total Appropriations 118.1 160.4

-Oil and Gas Leasing Offshore.
+Oil and Gas Leasing Offshore

 Issues not directly tied to specific funding accounts remain controversial.
-Oil and gas development moratoria in the OCS along the Atlantic and Pacific Coasts, parts of Alaska, and the Gulf of Mexico have been in place since 1982, as a result of public laws and executive orders of the President.
-In 2006, Congress enacted separate legislation (P.L.
-109-432) to open part of the Gulf of Mexico (about 5.8 million acres) previously under the moratoria, but the law places nearly all of the eastern Gulf under a leasing moratorium until 2022.
-The law also contains revenue sharing provisions for selected coastal states.
-Two areas - Bristol Bay (AK) and Virginia - contained in the MMS five-year OCS Oil and Gas
+Oil and gas development moratoria in the OCS along the Atlantic and Pacific Coasts, parts of Alaska, and the Gulf of Mexico had been in place since 1982, as a result of public laws and executive orders of the President.
+On July 14, 2008, President Bush lifted the executive moratoria, which included MMS Planning areas along the Atlantic and Pacific coasts.
+In the Continuing Appropriations Resolution, 2009, Congress removed its annual moratoria provisions that included the Atlantic and Pacific coasts; these coastal areas could now be made available for future oil and gas development.
+Whether to remove the moratoria has been highly controversial.
+Their removal was supported in an attempt to increase domestic oil and gas supply.
+Others favored continuing the moratoria due to concerns about adverse economic and environmental impacts of development.
+In earlier action, Congress enacted legislation (P.L.
+109-432) to open part of the Gulf of Mexico (about 5.8 million acres), but the law placed nearly all of the eastern Gulf under a leasing moratorium until 2022.
+The law also contained revenue sharing provisions for selected coastal states.
+The MMS's new five-year leasing program took effect July 1, 2007.

-Leasing Program (2007-2012) remain controversial.
-Bristol Bay was removed from the congressional moratoria, while oil and gas leasing off Virginia remains under the moratoria.
-The new five-year program took effect July 1, 2007.
 (For more information, see CRS Report RL33493, Outer Continental Shelf: Debate Over Oil and Gas Leasing and Revenue Sharing, by Marc Humphries.)

-Royalty relief for OCS oil and gas producers also was debated during consideration of FY2008 Interior appropriations.
+Royalty relief for OCS oil and gas producers has been debated during consideration of Interior appropriations bills.
 On February 13, 2006, the New York Times reported that the MMS would not collect royalties on leases awarded in 1998 and 1999 because no price threshold was included in the lease agreements during those two years.
 Without the price thresholds, producers may produce oil and gas up to specified volumes without paying royalties no matter what the price.
 The MMS asserts that placing price thresholds in the lease agreements is at the discretion of the Secretary of the Interior.
 However, according to the MMS, the price thresholds were omitted by mistake during 1998 and 1999.